Skip to Content

 Leveraging the 160-year-long heritage of technology leadership, Siemens offers a solution portfolio consisting of industry-specific applications to optimize an the performance of enterprises across the entire value chain, sustainable solutions for energy generation, transmission, distribution and consumption, value-added services and consulting.

 Siemens in India is a leading powerhouse in electronics and electrical engineering with a business volume aggregating about Rs.
 12,000 crore.
 Siemens Ltd., in which Siemens AG (Germany) holds 75% of the capital, is the flagship listed company of the Siemens group in India.
-It is the only Siemens company in the world other than parent Siemens AG and Siemens Inc. in America that is listed on the stock exchanges (NSE: SIEMENS; BSE: SIEMENS).

 It has a nation-wide sales and service network, 22 manufacturing plants and employs about 16,000 people.